juspay/fencer/README.md

 ## Statistics

 Fencer generates usage statistics for configured rate limit rules.
-In the log that Fencer generates, each statistic has a path denoting the rule's domain, key, and the statistic:
+To log the statistics set the `USE_STATSD` environment variable to True.
+In the log that Fencer generates, each statistic has a path denoting the rule's domain, the key-value pair, and the statistic:

 ```
 fencer.service.rate_limit.DOMAIN.KEY_VALUE.STAT